hmilkovi/caddy-geo-redirect/README.md

     respond "Hello from the server!"
 }
 ```
+- `mmdb_uri` optional uri from where we will download geo ip database, also supports gziped mmdb

+- `mmdb_download_period_days` download interval in days to download mmdb geo ip database

 - `mmdb_path` sets the file path for the GeoIP database.

 - `domain_names` specifies a list of domain names ex. `eu.example.com us.example.com`.